Staff and Educators Bios

 Founder & Head of Education

-Colleen Paul-Hus is the visionary, founder, and CEO of The Academy at the PARC, a Practical Arts Educational Resort Campus in Sebring, FL.
-After feeling misalignment with traditional education, she and her husband, Rich, felt called to create an intentional educational environment where students could learn while surrounded by nature.
-Practical arts is the hands-on application of knowledge acquired during the morning academic hours.
-Chemistry unfolds within the realm of blacksmithing, fractions manifest through cooking, geometry through leather working, and physics finds expression in the art of archery.
+Colleen Paul-Hus is the visionary, founder, and Head of School of The Academy at the PARC, a PreK3 through 12th grade private school.
+After feeling misalignment with traditional education, she and her husband, Richard, felt called to create an intentional educational environment where students could learn while surrounded by nature.

 Gina Parani